 Skip to main content

 Modern technologies like digitally connected devices (and broadly, the Internet of Things or “IoT”) have been integrated into every facet of modern life — personal, professional and societal.
-Along with this proliferation of advanced IoT devices comes increased cyber security risks for individuals, businesses and governments.
+This proliferation of advanced IoT devices brings increased cyber security risks for individuals, businesses and governments.

-Because of this, cyber security professionals are in high demand.
-The online Master of Business Administration (MBA) with a specialization in Cyber Security Management from St. Thomas University (STU) is designed for professionals pursuing leadership roles in this burgeoning field.
+Given this, cyber security professionals are in high demand.
+The online Master of Business Administration (MBA) with a specialization in Cyber Security Management program from St. Thomas University (STU) prepares professionals to excel in leadership roles in this rapidly growing field.

 What Is AI?